 The amendments to IAS 19 are effective for annual periods beginning on or after 01 January 2019.
 The amendments to the standard specify the requirements for the accounting treatment of modifications, limitations or settlements of defined benefit plans.
-The Branch will apply the above changes as at 01 January 2019.

 The Branch does not expect the above changes to have a significant impact on its Financial Report.